openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `occupation`: OPTIONAL.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: OPTIONAL.
 String containing the name of the organization the voucher is representing.

-#### Evidence Type utility_bill

-Note: This type is to be deprecated in future releases.
-Implementers are recommended to use `document` instead.

-The following elements are contained in an evidence sub-element where type is `utility_bill`.

-`type`: REQUIRED.
-Value MUST be set to "utility_bill".

-`provider`: OPTIONAL.
-JSON object identifying the respective provider that issued the bill.
-The object consists of the following properties:

-* `name`: REQUIRED.
-String designating the provider.
-* All elements of the OpenID Connect `address` Claim (see [@!OpenID])
-* `country_code`: OPTIONAL.
-String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
-2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.

-`date`: OPTIONAL.
-String in ISO 8601 [@!ISO8601] `YYYY-MM-DD` format containing the date when this bill was issued.

-`method`: OPTIONAL.
-The method used to verify the utility bill.
-For information on predefined method values see [@!predefined_values].

-`time`: OPTIONAL.
-Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the utility bill was verified.

 #### Evidence Type electronic_signature